 Building a Comprehensive Risk Mitigation Strategy

-As it relates to shopping for insurance coverage and mitigating risk, we recommend working with an independent agency.
+Regarding shopping for insurance coverage and mitigating risk, we recommend working with an independent agency.
 As independents, these firms are given a more comprehensive range of carriers to quote and can often reduce your policy premiums.
-Pricing and costs do fluctuate from year-to-year and from provider-to-provider, so we recommend shopping out your coverage at least once a year.
+However, pricing and costs fluctuate from year-to-year and from provider to provider, so we recommend shopping out your coverage at least once a year.

 Have More Questions?

-If you have any questions about taxes, your individual investment portfolio, our 401(k)-recommendation service, or anything else regarding mitigating risk, please give our office a call at (586) 226-2100.
 Please feel free to forward this commentary to a friend, family member, or co-worker.
-If you have had any changes to your income, job, family, health insurance, risk tolerance, or overall financial situation, please give us a call to discuss it.
+If you have had any changes to your income, job, family, health insurance, risk tolerance, or overall financial situation, please call us to discuss it.
 We hope you learned something today.
 If you have any feedback or suggestions, our team at Summit Financial would love to hear them.

 Zachary A. Bachner, CFP®